 Vintage synths use the subtractive technique: you start with a simple waveform and then you start ‘cutting away’ the sounds you don’t like.
 This is done by filters and envelopes.
 Great examples of these synths are the Moog and the Jupiter 8.

 Additive synths take the same simple waveform, but they add a second waveform to let mother nature make a new sound (FM).
 In Western music, instruments are tuned at 440 Hz (A4).
 You can make it drop an octave by subtracting half of it.
 You can rise an octave by multiplying it by 2.
 Regular synths allow you to do that by turning the frequency knob.
-With FM synthesis, you’ll have to add a second waveform that will transform the original into a new waveform.
+With FM synthesis, you can add a second waveform that will transform the original into a new one.
 So if you ‘add’ a 440 Hz (A4) to itself, you’ll double the frequency to 880 Hz (A5).
 Yes, doubling the frequencies takes you an octave higher.
-If you want to go down an octave, you’ll need to ‘add’ 220 to it.
+If you want to go down an octave, you’ll need to divide it.
 This also shows the relationship between nice sounds that fit the harmonic scale of a piano keyboard.
 Metallic and percussive sounds don’t have a clear note.
 You’ll get these sounds by experimenting with values out of that scale.
 Some legendary additive / FM synths are the Yamaha DX7 and the Synclavier.